piomin/sample-vertx-kafka-messaging/README.md

+## Partitioning with Apache Kafka and Vert.x

+Detailed description can be found here: [Partitioning with Apache Kafka and Vert.x](https://piotrminkowski.com/2018/01/30/partitioning-with-apache-kafka-and-vertx/)

 # Vert.x + Kafka — Order Processing Demo

 A demonstration of using Eclipse Vert.x with Apache Kafka for an order processing pipeline.
 The `order-service` module exposes a REST endpoint to submit orders, which are sent to a Kafka topic; multiple consumer verticles process orders from different partitions to illustrate ordered and parallel consumption.